 Only credit counseling agencies can enroll you in a debt management plan.
 So if you’re interested in debt management, first do some research to find a reputable agency.
 A good starting point is the U.S. Department of Justice’s list of approved credit counseling agencies by state.

 Choose an agency that has certified credit counselors who are trained in consumer credit, budgeting, and money and debt management.
-A credit counselor should be able to give you advice on managing your money and debts; and offer you free education materials and workshops.
+A credit counselor should be able to give you advice on managing your money and debts and offer you free educational materials and workshops.

 Most credit counseling agencies are nonprofit, but that doesn’t mean all their services are free or cheap.
 Make sure you know the costs upfront.
 Typical monthly fees for handling a debt management plan range up to $50.

 If possible, meet with a credit counselor in person.
 He or she should spend time going over your finances and making recommendations.
 A credit counselor will typically only walk you through the benefits of a debt management plan.
 But if you both agree that a debt management plan is the best option, then your credit counselor will help you figure out how much you can afford to pay each month while keeping up with your other expenses.

 Each month, you’ll make your payment and the credit counseling agency will pay your creditors.
 Your credit cards and loans that are enrolled in the plan will continue to send you your monthly statements.
 Even though you’re not paying your creditors directly, keep a close eye on the process by opening those statements to be sure all payments are being applied correctly.
 The credit counseling agency should also help you make adjustments to your plan if your situation changes.

 It’s important to take your time and really weigh your options before you enter into a debt management plan.
 These plans are long — three to five years — and missing even just one payment can mean losing the negotiated benefits like the lower interest rate.
 So before you say yes, make sure you can hang in there for the long haul.